-- Seed Mixes - These are loose mixtures of seeds, sometimes with pellets or dried vegetables and fruits added.
+- Seed Mixes: These are loose mixtures of seeds, sometimes with pellets or dried vegetables and fruits added.
 Most of these will be nutritionally balanced but only if your gerbil eats everything in the mix.
-Unfortunately though, many gerbils will pick out their favorite items and leave the rest of the mixture in their bowl which can lead to a dietary imbalance if there are components your gerbils consistently avoid.
-This may be especially true if there are large amounts of sunflower seeds in the mixture (which are often favored by gerbils but are quite fatty) and alone are not a balanced diet.
+Unfortunately, many gerbils will pick out their favorite items and leave the rest of the mixture in their bowl, which can lead to a dietary imbalance if there are components your gerbils consistently avoid.
+This may be especially true if there are large amounts of sunflower seeds in the mixture (which are often favored by gerbils, but are quite fatty), and alone are not a balanced diet.
 Because loose seed mixtures don't ensure a complete and balanced diet without eating all of the contents, they are not ideal for use as your gerbil's sole food.

-- Pellets and Lab Blocks - These gerbil diets have the advantage of being nutritionally balanced.
-Pellets are the smaller pieces and lab blocks are the larger chunks of food that resemble small biscuits.
+- Pellets and Lab Blocks: These gerbil diets have the advantage of being nutritionally balanced.
+Pellets are the small pellets and lab blocks are the larger chunks of food that resemble small biscuits.
 Both are good options, although some people believe the lab blocks are the most ideal because of some thorough scientific research behind them.
-Unlike loose mixtures, the gerbils can't pick and choose which components of the diet they want to eat so the blocks and pellets ensure a balanced diet in every bite.
+Unlike loose mixtures, the gerbils can't pick and choose which components of the diet they want to eat, so the blocks and pellets ensure a balanced diet in every bite.
 However, this type of food offers little variety and enrichment.
 Therefore, while pellets and lab blocks make a good basic diet, some supplementation with other foods is still recommended for mental health.

 Treats for Gerbils

 - Many gerbils love fruits and vegetables.
-Start out by offering small amounts of fresh vegetables or fruits to prevent diarrhea from eating too much at once.
-Make sure all vegetables and fruits are well washed and pesticide free as well.
+Start by offering small amounts of fresh vegetables or fruits to prevent diarrhea from eating too much at once.
+Make sure all vegetables and fruits are well washed and pesticide-free.
 You can try items such as carrots, broccoli, dandelion greens, apples, and berries.
 Avoid raw kidney beans, raw potato, onion, potato leaves, and rhubarb leaves.